claranet/spryker-base/README.md

 # FAQ

+## Why is the shop image artificially split up in 3 layers?

+There are a couple of reason for this.
+First, it should leverage the docker cache and speed up iterative rebuilds of the shop image.
+Since these layers are ordered from generic to concrete, the need for rebuilds of the whole stack while working on the code base of the actual shop implementation should be reduced.
+Second, different layers could be retrieved in parallel while pulling the image, which speeds up the container creation time.
+Furthermore, since generic layers do not change that often, the need not only for rebuilds but for refetching the whole image should be reduced as well.

+Unfortunately this comes not without cost, the effective image size will be higher than effective images which get build up by just one layer.
+Right now this seems to be a acceptable tradeoff.

 ## How to handle private repositories?

 In case your PHP or Node depdencies need to be pulled from a private